mitsuhiko/lucumr/2014/2/13/programming-communities.rst

 In general I can't enumerate the amazing interactions I had with Python people at various conferences.
-I got to get to the Ukraine, Poland, Japan, the United States, Italy, the Czech Republic, the United Kingdom, and South Africa, the Netherlands and Israel just for Python conferences or for Python people.
+I got to get to the Ukraine, Poland, Japan, the United States, Italy, the Czech Republic, the United Kingdom, and South Africa, the Netherlands, Israel and Russia just for Python conferences or for Python people.

 I celebrated my last three birthdays at a (not so tiny any more) Python conference in Groningen with lots of awesome Python people.